#619 – Willie meet again, Bilbo

 Legal

-The review featured in this episode is a modified version of the work done by the team at Memory Alpha.
-It is released under a CC-BY-NC licence, which means you can use it, transform it, and redistribute it as long as you give appropriate credits to us and Memory Alpha, and you don’t use it for commercial business.
+The review featured in this episode is a modified version of the work done by the team at Memory Alpha and is released under a CC-BY-NC licence, which means you can use it, transform it, and redistribute it as long as you give appropriate credits to us and Memory Alpha, and you don’t use it for commercial business.

-The rest of this episode is released under a CC-BY-SA licence.
-That means you can do pretty much whatever you want with it, as long as you credit us as the original authors.
-If you publish something based on this episode, you have to release it under the same license.
+The rest of this episode is released under a CC-BY-SA licence, which means you can do pretty much whatever you want with it, as long as you credit us as the original authors.
+If you publish something based on this episode, then you have to release it under the same license.

-The post Code of Honor appeared first on Tea, Earl Grey, Hot !.
+The post Justice appeared first on Tea, Earl Grey, Hot !.

-We hope you enjoy the show as much as we did making it!
+We hope you enjoy this show as much as we did making it.

-This week on The Bugcast: we celebrate the 75th anniversary of VE Day with a socially-distant street party, we discuss the upcoming lockdown review here in the UK, plus 8 pieces of great Creative Commons music!
-We’ll Meet Again!
+This week on The Bugcast: we talk about the #BlackLivesMatter demonstrations in the UK, and more coronavirus and politics, plus 8 pieces of great Creative Commons and independent music!

 Songs played